hageshtrem/go-rabbitmq-protobuf-issue/README.md

 # Go RabbitMQ Protobuf Issue

 Messages are defined as protobuf.
 These messages are then serialized and published to RabbitMQ by the producer.
 The consumer receives them and tries to deserialize them.
-And here I see that some messages are successfully deserialized and some are not.
+And here I saw that some messages were successfully deserialized and some were not.
-I don’t understand what I’m doing wrong.
+The problem was that I was trying to use two consumers with the same queue with different messages.

 ## Reproducing